punitkatiyar/javascript-master-guide/README.md

 <!-- <img src="https://www.techunitbook.com/view/image/techunitbook-logo.jpg" width="50%"> -->

+** the < script > tag is used to embed or reference external JavaScript code within an HTML document.
+The < script > tag supports various attributes that can modify its behavior and specify additional settings.**

 **console is a built-in object that provides a way to interact with the browser's debugging console or the terminal console (in Node.js).
 It provides a set of methods that allow developers to output information, such as log messages, warnings, errors, and other debugging information.**

 ## Some of the most commonly used console methods include: